List of famous failed startups and businesses in India - Updated 2023

 Other factors contributing to the failure were business model issues like maintaining the quality of pre-owned goods and finding standard pricing for refurbished products.

-The business’s complexity and inability to raise further funds ultimately led to the closure of a business.
+The business’s complexity and inability to raise further funds ultimately led to its closure of a business.

 As per the founder of Kaaryah, Nidhi Agarwal – the company had plans to touch a 100-crore turnover within five years.